cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/import_preview_data.png)

-Once everything is good, click on the **Confirm** button, to import your data into Kitsu.
+Once everything is good, click on the **Confirm** button to import your data into Kitsu.

-Now, you have all your assets imported into Kitsu.
+Now, you have all your assets imported into Kitsu and the task created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_asset.png)

-## Create assets with copy/paste a spreadsheet file
+## Create assets by copy/paste a spreadsheet file

-Open you spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data and copy them.

 ![Import copy data](../img/getting-started/import_copypas_asset.png)